-The Loan Agreement has a four-year term and an interest-only period of up to 30 months.
-The Company was in compliance with all provisions of the Loan Agreement as of March 31, 2023.
+The Loan Agreement had a four-year term and an interest-only period of up to 30 months.
 Amounts borrowed under the Loan Agreement accrue interest at a floating rate per annum (based on a year of 360 days) equal to (i) the sum of (a) the greater of 6.30% plus (b) the prime rate as reported in The Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue or (ii) 9.55%.
-The interest rate as of March 31, 2023 was 14.3%.
+The interest rate as of May 1, 2023 was 14.3%.